 Given, the NLT editors have put in a footnote that the original only says “brothers.”
 However, putting words in the mouth and pen of biblical authors is no small offense.
 It seems that NLT publishers, and those of a number of other new translations (NCV, NIRV, TNIV, NRS), are quite concerned about the lack of “gender sensitivity” of the biblical authors and in this case — Paul the apostle.
 Why is it that instead of footnoting their interpretations and musings on biblical interaction with contemporary ideological agendas, these editions change the original and create the platform for a significantly different meaning?
 Are Christian women so insecure and lacking self-identity that the Bible must be changed so that they feel politically and ecclesiastically accepted?
 Do Christian women even care about PC and “equality” of the type the world pushes, in which women must be, look, and act like men? (“Gender equality” is a concept dramatically opposed to biblical worldview of genders.
 Man and woman in the Bible are complementary to each other, not “class enemies” fighting for domination.)

-How serious are such offenses, abandoning the original meaning to insert a contemporary overtones of the Bible?
+How serious are such offenses, abandoning the original meaning to insert contemporary overtones in the Bible?
 Confusion in the case with “sir” and “Lord” as to the meaning of the verse and the interaction.
 As to the second part, Dr. Luis Marcos has a very interesting position which should be read in full here: I Now Pronounce You Human and Human: How Gender-Neutral Bible Translations Prepared the Way for the Christian Acceptance of Gay Marriage.

 Any botched version of the truth, like rewriting the biblical text to fit contemporary mores, becomes breeding ground for error and apostasy.
 We must not forget the teaching of Revelation 22:18.
 It should remind us that even in a world and day when people think they can change their gender at will, God’ Word is eternal and any playfulness with it is playing with fire.
 Eternal one.